smuellerDD/leancrypto/SECURITY.md

 If you detect any new security issues, please file a bug report or send a private email to <smueller@chronox.de>.

+## 2026-08-12

+X.509 pathlen enforcer: A pathlen of 0 was treated as no pathlen restriction at all

+* With this, when a CA certificate contains a pathlen of 0, an attacker could mount a certificate chain extension attack that would not be restricted by the set pathlen.
+However, achieving a certificate chain extension attack in the first place and finding a pathlen of 0 is already a feat in itself.
+Further, the pathlen enforcer handled the pathlen > 0 too restrictive (counting the leaf and CA certificate with it) - yet, that would only considered a regular "bug".

+* Affected version <= 1.8.0

+* Credits: Conner Webber

 ## 2026-03-29

 X.509 Subject parser: Overflow in size parser of a subject name component